ropensci/wateRinfo/CONTRIBUTING.md

     devtools::check(document = FALSE, cleanup = FALSE, args = c('--as-cran'))
     ```

-5. Commit your changes and push your branch to GitHub:
+5. Commit your changes and push your branch to GitHub.
+Commit regularly to clarify the individual steps.

     ```basic
     $ git add .